 Anaconda Terms of Service FAQs

-If a package is hosted in Anaconda channels, you can use conda for free, but installing and updating those packages will be subject to Anaconda’s Terms of Service, which means:
+- If a package is hosted in Anaconda channels, you can use conda for free, but downloading, installing, using and updating those packages may require a commercial fee license, which means:

 No. Anaconda does not require academic institutions and universities to purchase a business or enterprise license for access to our package repository, regardless of their size, when used in course curricula.
 We maintain a free-use policy for educational entities when Anaconda is used in course curricula, including teaching, learning, and research at accredited educational institutions worldwide.
 This free-use policy applies even to large universities with 200 or more employees.
 The 200-employee threshold for paid licenses primarily applies to commercial organizations.
 However, it’s important to note that paid licenses may be required for specific use cases within academic settings, such as embedding Anaconda’s products, mirroring them, or providing third-party access beyond standard educational use.